cqueng/ENEX20001/Week 03/01 Exercises.md

 }
 ```

+If you are unsure scroll to the bottom of this document for a detailed explanation of how the states work.

 ### Explanation of the Switch Statement

 - We pass `buttonState` to the `switch` statement, which routes the program flow to the matching `case` based on the value of `buttonState`.